-Repossessed houses for sale in KwaZulu-Natal
+Repossessed & repo houses for sale in KwaZulu-Natal

 KwaZulu-Natal sheriff sales cluster around eThekwini metro (Durban) plus Pietermaritzburg and the North Coast — RepoLens reads both the KZN Provincial Gazette and the National Legal Gazette every week.

-3-bed house in KwaZulu-Natal
+3-bed house in 78 Almond Road, Illovo Glen, Kingsburgh, KwaZulu-Natal

-3-bed sectional title in KwaZulu-Natal
+2-bed sectional title in KwaZulu-Natal

 About repossessed houses in KwaZulu-Natal